quipper/monorepo-deploy-actions/git-push-service/README.md

 `update-via-pull-request` | boolean | Update a branch via a pull request (default to false) `token` | string | GitHub token (default to `github.token`)

+If `manifests` do not match anything, this action does nothing.

 ## Outputs